MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxexecbypartition.md

 ---

 # required metadata
-title: "rxExecByPartition function (RevoScaleR) "
+title: "rxExecByPartition function (revoAnalytics) | Microsoft Docs"
 description: " This feature allows users to run analytics computation in parallel on individual data partitions split from an input data source based on the specified variables.
 In **RevoScaleR** version 9.1.0, we provide the necessary rx functions to be executed for funtionalities of By-group parallelism.
 This document will describe different scenarios of By-group parallelism, running in a number of supported compute contexts. "
-keywords: "RevoScaleR, rxExecByPartition, partition, exec, group, execby, groupby"
+keywords: "(revoAnalytics), rxExecByPartition, partition, exec, group, execby, groupby"
-author: "HeidiSteen"
+author: "heidisteen"
-manager: "jhubbard"
+manager: "cgronlun"
-ms.date: "09/16/2017"
+ms.date: "01/24/2018"
 ms.topic: "reference"
 ms.prod: "microsoft-r"
 ms.service: ""